vdakov/hoa-microservice-app/docs/sprintRetrospectives/sprint_2_retrospective.md

 - TO-DO: Complete linking between microservices and finish up database logic for how voting distributions are stored

+### Task: Linking the Voting microservice (unfinished)
+#### Assignee: Simeon Atanasov
+#### User Stories / Issues:
+* (related to) As a user, I want the result of a vote to take effect after the time has passed (#48)
+* (related to) As a memeber, I am able to vote in the HOA's yearly elections (#35)
+* (related to) As a board member, I want to start a vote on creating and changing requirements (#8)
+* (related to) As a board member, I want to vote on creating and changing requirements (#9)

+#### Notes:
+* I did not manage to write enough code for any MRs during this sprint , and I have no merges.
+* I was able to read documentation for both RestTemplate and
+* While reviewing MRs, I also saw how DTOs are exchanged.
+Therefore, linking the Voting microservice to HOA and Gateway/Security will be done more quickly during this sprint.
+* After the end of a vote, the Voting microservice will send a POST request to Voting so as to transmit the collated results, and drop the votes currently stored within the database.
+This functionality is to be implemented in this sprint.

 ## Main problems encountered